 So are NFC review cards allowed, or not?

-That's where the popular use runs straight into the wall.
-The whole pitch is speed and immediacy: catch the customer in the moment, tap their phone, get the review before they walk away.
-That immediacy, on-site, with you standing there, is the textbook definition of the on-premises pressure the 2026 updates were written to stop.
-The card is fine.
-The over-the-shoulder ask is not.
+That's where the popular use can run into the policy.
+The whole pitch is speed and immediacy: catch the customer in the moment, tap their phone, and get the review before they walk away.
+When that creates an expectation to finish while you watch, it looks like the on-premises pressure Google tells merchants to avoid.

 - Google's prohibited & restricted content policy